 How does desensitisation work?

-If defensive aggression becomes the preferred strategy for any dog to relieve their fear, there may be social and legal implications for the dog’s owner as well.
-Even if it doesn’t get that bad, your dog might be very unhappy and stressed a lot of the time, which is unpleasant for you as well as for your pet.
+Even if your dog’s fear doesn’t get that bad, your dog may well be very unhappy and stressed a lot of the time, which is unpleasant for you both.

-The most important consideration in any situation that scared dogs become fearful of children, adults or of other dogs is safety.
-It’s best to seek professional advice from your vet at the first sign of dog anxiety or fear of ‘normal’ social situations, either at home or outdoors.
+It’s best to seek professional advice from an accredited behaviourist at the first sign of dog anxiety or fear of ‘normal’ social situations, either at home or outdoors.
 This way you’ll soon have your dog feeling confident, happy, and well-behaved – and you’ll be able to have loads more fun together!

-If your puppy’s first exposure to these noises causes great fear and their initial anxiety is reinforced by over-attention from you, they could well learn to be fearful of such sounds for life.
-The answer is simply to stay relaxed.
+If a puppy’s first exposure to these noises comes after their socialisation and habituation window has closed and so causes fear, they could well learn to be scared of such sounds for life.

 The information contained in this article is not a substitute for individual veterinary or behavioural advice and is for information purposes only.
 You should always consult a veterinary surgeon if you have any concerns about your pet’s health.
 He or she will be able to take a complete medical history and physically examine your pet, to then recommend appropriate individual advice or treatment options.
-For detailed behavioural advice tailored specifically for your scared dog, we recommend that you contact a qualified pet behaviourist.
-For further details of local canine and feline behaviourists practising in your area and how they offer help for with problem pets, please contact The Coape Association of Pet Behaviourists and Trainers, or the Association of Pet Dog Trainers.
-Do bear in mind that while dog trainers can take you on as a client directly, pet behaviourists will always require a referral from your veterinary surgeon.
+For detailed behavioural advice tailored specifically for your scared dog, we recommend that you contact an accredited and experienced behaviourist.